elacroix92/pu-u-eke-14c/README.md

 Emily Lacroix
 9/23/2021

-This repo contains the code and data to reproduce all results and figures in the 2021 JGR: Biogeosciences publication: **Mineral protection and resource limitations combine to explain profile-scale carbon persistence**.
+TEST This repo contains the code and data to reproduce all results and figures in the 2021 JGR: Biogeosciences publication: **Mineral protection and resource limitations combine to explain profile-scale carbon persistence**.